Young Person’s Programme (16-19)

 These interactions are simple but can make a great difference to patients, to whom the day in hospital can seem long and dreary.
 A listening ear, a friendly smile and a kind word are sometimes the things that matter most.

 If you have an interest in investigating a career in the NHS, you can gain valuable insight into life on the wards.
-The programme can help you to develop your communication skills and confidence as you move through the 16 week programme.
-Volunteering in a clinical environment is also frequently seen as beneficial by Higher Education establishments.
+The programme can help you to develop your communication skills and confidence as you move through the 15 week programme.
+Volunteering in a hospital is also frequently seen as beneficial by Higher Education establishments.

-- The volunteering duty is two hours; 16.30-18.30, Monday-Friday.
+- The volunteering duty is one to two hours per day dependent on the COVID-19 situation; 16.30-18.30, Monday-Friday.
 Successful applicants will be allocated a slot on a weekday.
-Volunteers will be expected to volunteer for a 15 week period.

-- YPP volunteers are required to complete a minimum of 30 hours or attend for a minimum of 15 weeks, unless illness or other agreed absence prevents attendance.
+- YPP volunteers are required to attend for a minimum of 15 weeks, unless illness or other agreed absence prevents attendance.

-- All volunteers are supported throughout the programme by Volunteer staff and staff on the wards.
+- All volunteers are supported throughout the programme by Voluntary Services Department staff.

-- At the end of the programme there will be a celebration evening where volunteers will be presented with 30 hour badges, certificates and a reference.
+- At the end of the programme volunteers will be presented with certificates and a reference.
 There will be opportunities for continued volunteering for graduates of the programme and these will be outlined at this event.

 Comments from Young Volunteers (after 30 hours of volunteering):